deyles-zz/sculejs/README.md

 * [FIFO Stack](http://bit.ly/v0kKey "FIFO Stack")
 * [Queue](http://bit.ly/v0kKey "Queue")

+## Where's the documentation?

+I do my best to keep the JSDoc annotation in the source up to date with changes, sometimes I miss things though.
+To generate a HTML version of the API reference for _SculeJS_ clone a copy of the [jsdoc3 repository](https://github.com/jsdoc3/jsdoc) and follow the instructions in the README.md file there.

+You should be able to generate JSDoc for _SculeJS_ using the following commands (assuming the sculejs and jsdoc directories are at the same level):

+    $ cd jsdoc
+    $ ./jsdoc ../sculejs/lib/*.js

+If you have any specific questions about how to use _SculeJS_ then head on over to the [project wiki](https://github.com/dan-eyles/sculejs/wiki).

 ## How does it work?

 *SculeJS* stores collections of JavaScript objects in memory and uses a [Hybrid Virtual Machine](http://en.wikipedia.org/wiki/Virtual_machine "Virtual Machine") to process query expressions.